aegershman/vector-boshrelease/README.md

 The primary binary in this repository is from upstream `timberio/vector`.
 It's retrieved using the [`k14s/vendir`](https://github.com/k14s/vendir) cli and `vendir.yml`.
 Just run `vendir sync` and it'll pull the vector binary from an upstream github release and move it into this repository locally.

+If you need to update the version of `vector`, update it in `vendir.yml`, then `vendir sync`; git add updates, commit it.

 It's a small binary, so instead of using a blobstore we're just going to bite the bullet and store it in plain `git` as a normal file.

 ## cutting releases